TrayserCassa/DiscordHandler/README.md

 ## Attention:
 Discord only allows 20 000 characters, so you might get trouble when using large messages.
 To limit the length of the message use `max_size` in the constructor.
 See Example below.
-Thanks to racinmat for the implementation.
+Thanks to @racinmat for the implementation.

 ## Mentions: